fleetdm/fleet/handbook/customers.md

 ## Customer success

 ### Scheduling meetings with customers
-To schedule an ad hoc meeting with a Fleet customer, use the ["Customer meeting" Calendly link](https://calendly.com/fleetdm/customer).
+To schedule an [ad hoc meeting](https://www.vocabulary.com/dictionary/ad%20hoc) with a Fleet customer, use the ["Customer meeting" Calendly link](https://calendly.com/fleetdm/customer).

 ### Documenting calls with customers
-When we do prospect calls, add the name of the customer in both the google doc title and the heading, ex.
-"Charlie (Fleet)".
+When we do prospect calls, add the customer's name in both the google doc title and the heading, ex.
+"Charlie (Fleet)."
 This makes it easier when searching for the document later.

 ### Missed Zoom Meeting | Etiquette with Customers
 This is a tutorial on how to respond when someone from outside the company misses a call.

 #### 48 hours before a meeting
 - Check the calendar invite to determine if the customer has accepted the invitation.
-- If the customer has not accepted the invitation please reach out through appropriate channels to confirm attendance (Ex: EAs, Email, Slack).
+- If the customer has not accepted the invitation, please reach out through appropriate channels to confirm attendance (Ex: EAs, Email, Slack).
 - Test the Zoom Meeting link to ensure that it is working.
 - Ensure that agenda documents are attached and accessible to meeting attendees (as appropriate to the situation).

 #### Day of meeting
-- Join meeting 2-3 minutes prior to the meeting start time.
+- Join the meeting two to three minutes before the start time.
-- If the customer does not join the call after 3-minutes, contact the customer with:
+- If the customer does not join the call after three minutes, contact the customer with:
   - Slack, if we have a shared channel.
-  - Email, using the email address from the calendar invite.
+  - email, using the email address from the calendar invite.
   - LinkedIn, send a direct message.
-  - Phone, try finding their number to text and/or call (as appropriate to the device type: landline vs cell phone).
+  - phone, try finding their number to text and/or call (as appropriate to the device type: landline vs. cell phone).
-- In these communications to the customer remember to approach the situation with empathy.
+- In these communications to the customer, remember to approach the situation with empathy.
 Anything could have happened.
 - Be ready to supply an alternative date and time to reschedule the call.
-Suggest 2-3 options for the customer to choose from.
+Suggest two to three options from which the customer can choose.
-- Ensure that contact information is accurate and that meeting invites can be received and accessed by the customer.
+- Ensure that contact information is accurate and that he customer can receive and access meeting invites.
 - Repeat back to the customer the newly agreed upon date and time, as well as the contact information.
 - Congratulations, you’re ready to set up a new call.